 You need to be caring for the child at least 35% of the time in order to receive child support.

-If you need to apply for child support, you can fill in a Child Support formula assessment application (IR101) and send it to your local IRD Child Support office.
-More information about this is on the Child Support website.
-You can also call IRD on 0800 221 221 if you have questions.
+If you need to apply for child support, you can fill in a Child Support formula assessment application (IR101) and send it to your local Inland Revenue Child Support office.

-Applying for child support is optional unless you are receiving a Work and Income benefit, in which case you have to apply or your benefit could be reduced.
+Applying for child support is optional unless you are receiving certain Work and Income benefits, in which case you must apply or your benefit could be reduced.

 Back to top

 Inland Revenue uses a standard child support formula to determine which parent pays child support (the liable parent) and which parent receives it (the receiving carer) and to calculate how much child support the liable parent must pay (also known as the 'formula assessment').